CEE Standard: Buying Goods and Services

 Or if you’re passionate about the environment, you could serve as a spokesperson for an environmental protection organization at a community summit.
 You could even consider starting your own nonprofit organization.

-Another great example of philanthropic efforts is traveling abroad to a country ravished by poverty to help feed hungry families and complete other charitable work in their local communities.
+Another great example of a philanthropic effort is traveling abroad to a country ravished by poverty to help feed hungry families and complete other charitable work in their local communities.

 Some more ways to be philanthropic: